 The halls are clearly numbered on the outside and it is easy to cut across the triangle if you need to hurry from, say, hall W3 to hall E4 – the halls are directly opposite.
 Also, the centre of the triangle is grassy land, basically, so there is plenty of space for really huge exhibition tents – and believe me, some of the Asian brands and retailers like Hänhoo, Hanamino, 3 Concept Eyes, Memebox, JD.com and Nox Bellcow really went all out in terms of exhibition stands!
 We’re talking lavishly decorated tents, light and music installations, dozens of uniformed attendants handing out leaflets and gifts, seating areas inside; some of the tent exhibitors had even hired musicians and MCs to attract the visitors.
 There was music blasting everywhere, it was very much a party atmosphere.

 This seems to fit the character of the trade show, by the way; tickets are free and anyone can attend (there were many families with children, baby buggies and so on).
-The trade show centre has a bunch of really cheap restaurants as well as several McDonald outlets, Family Mart convenience stores and Kerry Parkside with its range of restaurants; there is almost unlimited seating outside (if necessary, you can picknick on grassy outside); most of the exhibitors sold their cosmetics at trade show prices – I think the Expo is considered a fun day out for all of the family.
+The trade show centre has a bunch of really cheap restaurants as well as several McDonald outlets, Family Mart convenience stores and Kerry Parkside with its range of restaurants; there is almost unlimited seating outside (if necessary, you can picknick on the grass); most of the exhibitors sold their cosmetics at trade show prices – I think the Expo is considered a fun day out for all of the family.

 However, this also meant that the trade show was absolutely packed; masses of visitors in the entrance halls, no real queues, no press counter; when I arrived on the first day I saw the Visitors Registration on the opposite side of the hall but couldn’t fight my way through.
 The entrance areas were so crowded that the security guards had to let people into the trade show halls in small batches!